jpurma/Kataja/README.md

 ## Option 2a: run as a Python3 script

-(replace this with instructions on running with virtualenv and pip.)
+(replace this with instructions on running with virtualenv and pip.

+e.g.

+    source venv/bin/activate
+    pip install
+    python Kataja.py
+)

 This option means setting up development environment for Kataja.
 As Kataja is all python code, the development environment can be easily used for daily linguistic work, teaching or studying: there is no separate build phase for launching Kataja, Kataja can always be launched from terminal in Kataja directory with command `python3 Kataja.py`.
 It starts faster than Kataja.app-version.